MartinMReed/LocationChanger/README.md

 # Usage
-Each time WiFi reconnects, a new random MAC address will be selected.
-This can be disabled when connecting to a home network by updating `$HOME_SSID` in `locationchanger`.
+Each time WiFi connects to a new network, a random MAC address will be selected and the hosts file will be updated.
+The hosts file update is separate from the MAC address selection and not required.
+This can be disabled and revert back to originals when connecting to a home network by updating `$HOME_SSID` in `locationchanger`.

 # Installation
 Unzip and install [SpoofMAC](https://github.com/feross/SpoofMAC)